Leg ulcers

 What are leg ulcers?

-Leg ulcers, sometimes called venous leg ulcers, are deep sores in the skin or membranes of the leg that often take a long time to heal.
-Unlike a graze, which only affects the first few layers of skin, an ulcer means the whole thickness of skin is lost.
-They are very common, especially among older people.
-It is important to see a doctor if you think you have a leg ulcer.
+Leg ulcers are deep sores in the skin of the leg that often take a long time to heal.
+Unlike a graze, which only affects the first few layers of skin, an ulcer is deep and affects many layers of skin.

 What are the symptoms of leg ulcers?